We have several wall and tabletop exhibits throughout our Visitor Center, and we switch them out regularly.

 Lichen

 It’s a moss!
-It’s a plan!
+It’s a plant!
 No, it’s a symbiotic relationship between fungi and algae!
 Lichen is a fascinating example of millions of years of co-evolution right below our noses.
 A lichen is composed of at least one species of fungus, which provides structure and protection as well as slowly decomposing the rock and putting nutrients into the soil, and at least one species of algae, or cyanobacteria, which photosynthesizes and provides food for the lichen.
 These creatures are found in almost every ecosystem, on trees or rocks, and are vital to many of these ecosystems.
 Through this display, you can learn about the fascinating role of lichen in cleaning the air and indicating air pollution.
 Now that you know what that is you see on rocks during your hikes, get out and describe them!
 Consider texture, color, shape, and whether they are on rocks or trees.
 Bringing that information back to the Visitor Center can help us evaluate the diversity and relative abundance of lichen in the park. |

-Mammal Tracks You’re walking along a muddy trail and in front of your sneaker you see an animal track!
+You’re walking along a muddy trail and in front of your sneaker you see an animal track!
 Is it a squirrel?
 A bear?
 A new species no one has yet to discover?
 It’s up to you to find out.
 Using this simple, straight-forward process you can figure out what animal made almost any track in the Galena Forest.
 Remember to take a picture of the track and send it to us! |

 |